Quicr/quicr-mac/README.md

 Decimus is a proof of concept Media over QUIC application allowing audio / video conferencing using [libquicr](https://github.com/quicr/libquicr).

+If you would like to try out Decimus as a user, you can add yourself to the TestFlight distribution here: https://testflight.apple.com/join/z4mV8YDk

 ## Building

 1. Ensure dependencies cloned / up to date: